awsdocs/amazon-rekognition-developer-guide/doc_source/video.md

 ### Searching for People<a name="video-searching-persons-overview"></a>

 You can use facial metadata that's stored in a collection to search for people in a video\.
 For example, you can search an archived surveillance video for a specific person or for multiple people\.
 You store facial metadata from source images in a collection by using the [IndexFaces](API_IndexFaces.md) operation\.
 You can then use [StartFaceSearch](API_StartFaceSearch.md) to start asynchronously searching for faces in the collection\.
 You use [GetFaceSearch](API_GetFaceSearch.md) to get the search results\.
-For more information, see [Searching for Faces with Amazon Rekognition Video](collections-search-person.md)\.
+For more information, see [ Searching Stored Videos for Faces](procedure-person-search-videos.md)\.
 Searching for people is an example of a storage\-based Amazon Rekognition operation\.
 For more information, see [Storage\-Based API Operations](how-it-works-storage-non-storage.md#how-it-works-storage-based)\.

 You can also search for people in a streaming video\.
 For more information, see [Working with Streaming Videos](streaming-video.md)\.